resbaz/workshop_data_management/README.md

 The first tutorial is based on the that file and the ideas that Damien and I had that lead to the models.

-### Repository structure

-The `production` branch the one that is "live", while we do our development on the `master` branch.

-### Importing data

-Data in .csv format can be imported via the admin interface (we've used the django [import-export](https://django-import-export.readthedocs.org/en/latest/) library).
-Here's a few notes on that process:
-* True and False values must be represented by a 1 and 0 respectively
-* There must be a header row in the csv file which matches the name of the model fields (and the first column must be "id")
-* For fields where you are selecting an existing entry in the database or choosing from pre-set choices, you must specify the id

-### UniMelb institutions

-The following are useful notes about the institutions at the University of Melbourne:
-* In 2015, the departments of Zoology, Botany and Genetics merged to become the School of BioSciences
-* The Walter and Eliza Hall Institute of Medical Research (WEHI) offer undergraduate, Honours and PhD places as the Department of Medical Biology in the Faculty of Medicine, Dentistry and Health Sciences